dogweather/forkful/content/en/clojure/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in Clojure involves creating or modifying files to save data outside your application, enabling persistence, configuration, logging, or inter-process communication.
-Programmers perform this task to externalize application state, configurations, or share information between different parts of a program or different programs altogether.

 ## How to:

 ### Writing text to a file using Clojure's built-in functions
 The `spit` function is the simplest way to write text to a file in Clojure.
 It takes two arguments: the file path and the string to write.
 If the file doesn't exist, `spit` will create it.
 If it does, `spit` will overwrite it.

 ```clojure